stream-punk/plugnrust/README.md

 to create bundles is to create a static-library and link it with `clang`.
 As I do in the Makefile.

+The makefile builds a universal (x86_64 and arm64) binary. add the other target
+with:

+`rustup target add x86_64-apple-darwin`

+or

+`rustup target add aarch64-apple-darwin`

 I will look into Windows, once my project is past alpha.